Colin Kaepernick Has a Job

 Of white liberals, Baldwin said that “our racism situation would be inconceivably more grim if these people, in the teeth of the most fantastic odds, did not continue to appear; but they were almost never, of course, to be found at the bargaining table.”

-It rings, when you consider the sentiment of telling Colin Kaepernick to unite us, not divide us.
+It rings, when you consider those who scold Colin Kaepernick for dividing us.
 And it stings, when Colin Kaepernick is castigated for the distraction of juggling activism and football.
 But Colin’s continued silence is a reminder that the bargaining table exists off the field, that the true battle is not about the potential backup quarterback for the Seattle Seahawks.
 Being white and progressive and putting your arm around a black player—that is necessary, proof that there is empathy for the situation that black Americans are facing right here, during this very moment.
 But to think that that’s it is to think unity is next, that the only direction to go is forward, not sideways or backward or any of the directions in the hard, difficult work that is progress.

 It’s the worst thing about that word—progress—that it is some kind of get-out-of-jail-free card on the past.
 In the future, there’s hope, while the past represents baggage.
 For a long time, this was simply something that represented white America.
 But there’s also a black person, for whom only looking blindly forward brings a great deal of relevance, of power—to publicly square things up with white people is to gain favor that few people ever experience, with anyone.
 It’s levelheaded, it’s intelligent, it’s a relief—proof these black people exist.